jim-easterbrook/pyctools/src/doc/manual/getting_started.rst

 .. image:: /images/editor_3.png

 You can move the component around by clicking and dragging it.
+"Hovering" your mouse over the component should display a "tool tip" popup with the component's documentation.
 Clicking on the component selects it and its border is shown dashed.
 Selected components can be deleted with the computer's ``delete`` key.